 So why was a woman artist invited to become a member of the English Court?
 Both Lucas Horenbout and Hans Holbein had died in the winter of 1543-4 so Henry VIII was without both a Court limner or a painter.
 In 1546 we see the appointment of a painter in the person of William Scrots and Levina Teerlinc is appointed as a limner and paintrix at a salary of £40 per annum.
 It seems likely that Henry VIII may well have preferred to recruit her father and here we enter the realms of speculation.
 In 1546 Bening was approximately 62 years old and it is unlikely that he would have wanted to give up his thriving workshop to move to England.

-The art critic Ludovico Guicciardini commented on Teerlinc’s abilities as follows:
+The art critic Ludovico Guicciardini commented on Teerlinc’s abilities in 1567 as follows:

 Et di donne viue nomineremo quattro, a prima è Levina, figliuola di maestro Simone di Bruggia gia métionato, la quale nel miniarer come il patre e tanto felice & eccellente, che il prefato Henrico Re d’Inglaterra la volie e con ogni premio hauer a ogni modo all sua corte, oue su poi imritata noblilmente, su molto amata dalla Regina Maria, & hora è amatissima Regina Elizabetta . . .”

 As for the women and girls who are still living in this art, I will name you four: the first is Levina, the daughter of Simon of Bruges, who is so excellent at wielding the vermillion as her father that Henry VIII, the King of England wished to have her in his own country, no matter the cost, where she was married and well beloved by Queen Mary and at present is much beloved by Queen Elizabeth.